-Hitting the scales at just over 1200 kg, the roadster was revealed to the press in 1961 by Jaguar.
-It was touted as being capable of reaching the incredible 150 mph mark, about 241 km/h, making the E-Type the fastest production English car of its time.
+Hitting the scales at just over 1200 kg, the roadster was publicized to the press, in 1961 by Jaguar, as being capable of reaching the incredible 150 mph mark, about 241 km/h, making the E-Type the fastest production English car of its time.
 In addition, it cost a third of the Aston Martin DB4, its direct competition, making the E-Type also very affordable.

 In 1964, the inline six-cylinder XK engine saw its capacity increase from 3.8 to 4.2 litres—a version that sits in this Museu do Caramulo specimen.
 It is coupled to a gearbox with four fully synchronized ratios.
 Aesthetically, the new E-Type 4.2 featured front headlights without aerodynamic covers, while inside the brochure stipulated improved levels of equipment all-round.
 Power steering was optional and it also received a new cooling system.
 Responding to criticism from the American market for lack of space inside the coupe version, Jaguar presented a 2 + 2 version in 1966 which sought to combine the comfort of the new body with the performances associated with the open-top.

 In 1971, the E-Type underwent its first major revolution.
 The inline six-cylinder (XK) engine was replaced with a 5343cc V12 unit, delivering 272hp at 5850 revolutions per minute.
 To accommodate the power and performance of the new engine, the E-Type chassis saw its wheelbase increased so that all the models measured the same as the 2 + 2 (2670 mm) coupe version.